Ziqing19/homepage/README.md

 Moreover, you may clone the repository and run it locally either on your local server, or through a browser (tested on Chrome desktop).

 ## Copyright
-This webpage take advantage of templates from [startbootstrap](https://startbootstrap.com/theme/resume/) and [mobirise](https://mobirise.com/bootstrap-template/carousel-template.html).
+This webpage takes advantage of templates from [startbootstrap](https://startbootstrap.com/theme/resume/) and [mobirise](https://mobirise.com/bootstrap-template/carousel-template.html).
 This project is under MIT license.
 All modified image resources could be distributed with same methods.
 Photos of myself will be shared with CC 4.0 BY-NC-ND license.